-With the 26% federal tax credit reducing at the end of 2020, millions of American homeowners are asking themselves whether or not installing solar panels is worth it this year.
+With the 26% federal tax credit reducing at the end of 2022, millions of American homeowners are asking themselves whether or not installing solar panels is worth it.

 The answer depends on many factors including where you live, how much roof space you have, if your roof is shaded, how much power you use, what your local utility charges you for electricity, and the prices offered by local solar companies.